Constraining modifications of black hole perturbation potentials near the light ring with quasinormal modes: Methodology

 where $V_\note{GR}$ is either the Regge-Wheeler or Zerilli potential, and

 If the coefficients $\al^{(k)}$ are small, the QNMs obtained by the solution of Eq.~\eqref{eq:mastersystem} can be approximated, up to second order, by the expression

 where $\om^0$ are the GR frequencies, and the coefficients $d_{(k)}$ and $e_{(ks)}$ were first introduced in~\cite{Cardoso:2019mqo,McManus:2019ulj}.
 We compute these coefficients via a continued-fraction method, as in Ref.~\cite{Volkel:2022aca}.
 Note that in general the $\alpha^{(k)}$ can be complex numbers and might depend on the unperturbed QNM frequency, and thus also on the overtone number itself.
 We are also neglecting a quadratic correction term proportional to the possible QNM dependence of the potential correction term, which can be found in Ref.~\cite{McManus:2019ulj}.
+By a redefinition of the field it is possible to reduce the number of parameters in the potential~\cite{Kimura:2020mrh}, but this was only demonstrated in the linear case, and it might not be possible in the quadratic case studied in this work (or in the more general and realistic case of rotating black holes).

 The $\alpha^{(k)}$ coefficients must be small enough for the QNM frequencies to be adequately approximated by a quadratic expansion in $\alpha^{(k)}$.
 Therefore we impose the following -- necessary but not sufficient -- ``convergence criterion'' (see~\cite{Cardoso:2019mqo}):